stanford-centaur/pono/README.md

 ## Setup

-* Run `./contrib/setup-smt-switch.sh` -- it will build smt-switch with boolector and mathsat.
+* Run `./contrib/setup-smt-switch.sh` -- it will build smt-switch with boolector
+  * add `--with-msat` to also build with MathSAT (required for interpolant-based model checking)
+  * note that MathSAT is under a custom non-BSD compliant license and you must assume all responsibility for meeting the conditions
 * Run `./contrib/setup-btor2tools.sh`.
 * Run `./configure.sh`.
 * Run `cd build`.